QUARRELS AND CONFLICTS

 The freed slave was speechless.
 He pledged his devotion to his king and then, after thanking him, started home.

 On his way home, the freed slave happened upon another of the king’s slaves who owed him several dollars.
 He demanded the slave repay him at once.
-When the slave explained that he had no money and this time, the freedman became angry and beat him.
+When the slave explained that he had no money and this time, the former slave became angry and beat him.

 News of the incident reached the palace and the king called for the man who had been freed.
 He came before the throne and the king called for an accounting.